khavishbhundoo/mysql-pdo-class/README.md

 3.Supports Transactions.
 Transactions allows you to run multiple changes to a database all in one batch

 4.Contains a set of helper methods

+5.Full support for PHP 5.6/7.x

 # Methods